substack/sinker/readme.markdown

 ```

 Now modify the files from the directory given by `process.argv[2]` on either
 system.
 The files are in sync!
+After the initial file exchange, each side
+watches the local set of files for changes and propagates any updates to the
+other end of the connection.

 # methods